 Joanna Simon, Discovering Wine, Mitchell Beazley, 1994 – very good introduction to tasting and to the characteristics of grape varieties, eg on Sangiovese: bitter cherry, spices, herbs, tobacco

-Jancis Robinson (editor), The Oxford Companion to Wine, 3rd edition 2006 – an excellent reference work compiled by the top English wine writer of her generation.
+Jancis Robinson and Julia Harding (editors), The Oxford Companion to Wine, 4th edition 2015 – an excellent reference work compiled by the top English wine writer of her generation and a very knowledgeable team.
 See also her website for her mountain of tasting notes and articles (www.jancisrobinson.com; subscription)

 Jancis Robinson, Julia Harding, José Vouillamoz, Wine Grapes.
 A complete guide to 1,368 vine varieties, including their origins and flavours, Penguin Books, 2012 – awesomely comprehensive work which brings us right up-to-date on the current state of DNA testing which is beginning to sort out the relationships between the 1000+ varieties in commercial production.
 Also contains very good summaries of the viticultural characteristics of the above mentioned host of varieties, where they are grown and, most importantly to most of us, what they taste like.
 The highest praise I can give this book is that it is permanently on my desk.

 www.lastradadelvino.com = wine road for the Tuscan coast, ie Bolgheri, Val di Cornia, Montescudaio